T. M. Krishna

 Thodur Madabusi Krishna (born 22 January 1976) is an Indian Carnatic vocalist, writer, activist, author and Ramon Magsaysay awardee.

-In the year 2016 he was awarded with the Ramon Magsaysay Award for “his forceful commitment as artist and advocate to art’s power to heal India’s deep social divisions, breaking barriers of caste and class to unleash what music has to offer not just for some but for all”.
-As a vocalist, he has made a large number of innovations in both the style and substance of his concerts, thereby inviting controversy from some quarters.
+In the year 2016 he was awarded with the Ramon Magsaysay Award for "his forceful commitment as artist and advocate to art's power to heal India's deep social divisions, breaking barriers of caste and class to unleash what music has to offer not just for some but for all".
+As a vocalist, he has made numerous innovations in both the style and substance of his concerts, which has drawn controversy from some quarters.

 Krishna was conferred the Sangita Kalanidhi award for 2024 by the Madras Music Academy.

 Background and personal life

 Krishna was born in Madras (now Chennai) on 22 January 1976, the son of T. M. Rangachari and his wife Prema Rangachari.
 His mother and maternal uncle Dr. Sriram Subramaniam founded and ran a school named Vidya Vanam for tribal and underprivileged students in Anaikatti, Tamil Nadu.
 Krishna is the grand nephew of Congress politician and freedom fighter T. T. Krishnamachari (former Indian finance minister and industrialist), who was also one of the founding members of the Madras Music Academy.

 Krishna is an alumnus of The School (Krishnamurti Foundation of India), Chennai.
 Krishna received his B.A. degree in economics from Vivekananda College, University of Madras.
 He is married to Sangeetha Sivakumar, a reputed carnatic musician and they have two daughters.